ZackMagnotti/dungeons/arena-of-urrk/session.md

 ## Fight!

+[Perception 15]
+- Notice the health potions

-- 2 Grizzley Bears - cr8
+- 3 Grizzley Bears (cr4x3)

-- 2 Boars and Dire Boar - cr8
+- 4 Boars and 2 Dire Boars - (cr2x4 cr4x2)
-    - Dire boar has a bag tied to its back with 2 cure moderate wounds
+    - Each dire boar has a bag tied to its back with 1 cure moderate wounds

-- 2 Cave Trolls - cr8
+- 4 Cave Trolls - (cr4x4)
     - Each cave troll has a cure moderate wounds in a similar back bag.

-- Two Headed Troll and 4 Jackals - cr10
+- Two Headed Troll and 6 Jackals - (cr8 cr1/2x6)

 ## Win the Arena (if success)